-Do you know why digital marketing remains are one of the best channels for marketers to ideally fit into their budget?
-The major part of digital marketing’s appeal to marketers is the data available through it.
+The central part of digital marketing’s appeal to marketers is the data available through it.
 It is now easy to trace each dollar spent on digital marketing by weighing it against your uniquely set goals and objective.
 In this article, we’ll explain how UTM codes can measure campaign success.

-A study had shown that nearly 60% of the marketing professionals find measuring the return on investment is the single biggest challenge in digital marketing.
+A study had shown that nearly 60% of marketing professionals find measuring the return on investment is the single biggest challenge in digital marketing.

 About UTM code

-UTM code is expanded as ‘urchin tracking module,’ which is used to make custom URLs to be used by marketers to track the effectiveness of their campaigns through various channels in terms of sourcing traffic to the particular web pages.
+UTM code is expanded as an ‘urchin tracking module,’ which is used to make custom URLs to be used by marketers to track the effectiveness of their campaigns through various channels in terms of sourcing traffic to particular web pages.

 Let’s look at an example of a UTM code builder URL